KofoworolaOgunleye/aws-bootcamp-cruddur-2023/journal/week1.md

       port: 5432
       visibility: public
   ```
+ ### Added npm install to gitpod yaml
   - Added npm install to .gitpod.yaml file to all npm be automatically installed on launching gitpod
  ```
  - name: npm-install
     init: |